vinsol/coinbase_commerce/README.md

 The above examples were for only checkout resource.
 Same way it can be used for other resources i.e. charges, events etc.

-To verify a webhook request you can simply check in a `before_filter`
+To verify a webhook request you can simply check in a `before_action`

     begin
-    CoinbaseCommerce::Webhhok.verify(request)
+      CoinbaseCommerce::Webhook.verify(request)
     rescue CoinbaseCommerce::CoinbaseCommerceError => e
       # do something
     end

 ### Setting timeouts